apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql-community-edition/configuration/configuration.md

 4. Connect to the database to verify whether the parameters are configured as expected.

-   The whole searching process has a 30-second delay since it takes some time for kubelet to synchronize modifications to the volume of the pod.
+   It takes about 30 seconds for the configuration to take effect because the kubelet requires some time to sync changes in the ConfigMap to the Pod's volume.

    ```bash
    kbcli cluster connect mycluster -n demo